VIDEO GAME FAVS

 Animal Crossing: New Horizons

-i've been an Animal Crossing fan since the OG gamecube game, but i think that, overall, New Horizons is my favorite installment in the series
+i've been an Animal Crossing fan since the OG gamecube game, but New Horizons is my overall favorite installment in the series

 Banjo-Kazooie